BlocProtocol/BLOC-wiki/docs/guides/dashboard/dashboard.md

 # What is the BLOC Dasboard ?

 We want to make [BLOC](https://bloc.money) crypto currency easy to use and understand for everyone.
-As we just started our journey to change the way we pay and get paid the dashboard is one of the feature that you don’t want to miss for your favorite crypto currency [BLOC](https://bloc.money).
+As we just started our journey to change the way we pay and get paid the dashboard is one of the feature that you don’t want to miss for your favorite crypto currency **BLOC**.

-Manage and organise your [BLOC](https://bloc.money) life easily with everything BLOC in one place.
+Manage and organise your **BLOC** life easily with the [BLOC Dashboard](https://dashboard.bloc.money).

 ## Clean and effective
-Every single website or application from the [BLOC](https://bloc.money) ecosystem is handcrafted by our team from scratch.
+Every single website or application from the **BLOC** ecosystem is handcrafted by our team from scratch.
 We take a different approach from other crypto currencies by inovating new kind of tools to improve the BLOC ecosystem.

-Find on your dashboard everything you want to know about the [BLOC](https://bloc.money) in one single click.
+Find on your dashboard everything you want to know about the **BLOC** in one single click.
 Stay connected with the latest news and video from our Youtube channel and latest tweets.
 There is also a short but most important informations about the BLOC network and the current version of the BLOC wallet in use.
 Some of the problems coming from other crypto currencies is miss-informations.
 The dashboard guarantee you to keep up to date with our community.

 [![DASHBOARD 1](images/presentation/dashboard1.png)](https://dashboard.bloc.money)